One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: One-Way Deterministic Topological Automata

 \subsection{Conventional Finite Automata are 1dta's}

 Our topological-automata framework naturally extends the existing 1-way finite automata of various types.
 To support this observation, let us demonstrate that typical models of 1-way finite automata can be nicely fit into our framework.
-Such a demonstration exemplifies the usefulness of our formulation of topological automata.
+Such a demonstration clearly exemplifies the usefulness of our formulation of topological automata.

 As concrete examples, we here consider only the following types of well-known finite automata studied in the past literature.
-To comply with our setting, all the finite automata discussed below are assumed to equip with the two endmarkers $\cent$ and $\dollar$.
+To comply with our setting of 1dta's, all the finite automata discussed below are assumed to equip with the two endmarkers $\cent$ and $\dollar$.

-\s {\bf (i) Deterministic Finite Automata.} A \emph{1-way deterministic finite automaton} (or a 1dfa, for short) with the two endmarkers $\cent$ and $\dollar$ can be viewed as a special case of $(\VV,\BB,\OO)$-1dta with an initial configuration $v_0=1$, where $\VV$ equals $\{[k]\mid k\in\nat^{+}\}$ with the discrete topology, $\BB$ contains all maps from $[k]$ to $[k]$ for each $k\in\nat^{+}$, and $\OO$ contains all nonempty partitions $(E_{acc},E_{rej})$ of $[k]$ for each $k\in\nat^{+}$.
+\s {\bf (i) Deterministic Finite Automata.} A \emph{one-way deterministic finite automaton} (or a 1dfa, for short) with the two endmarkers $\cent$ and $\dollar$ can be viewed as a special case of $(\VV,\BB,\OO)$-1dta with an initial configuration $v_0=1$, where $\VV$ equals $\{[k]\mid k\in\nat^{+}\}$ with the discrete topology, $\BB$ contains the set of all maps on $[k]$ for each number $k\in\nat^{+}$, and $\OO$ contains all nonempty partitions $(E_{acc},E_{rej})$ of $[k]$ for each $k\in\nat^{+}$.
 Languages recognized by 1dfa's are called \emph{regular} and $\reg$ denotes the set of all regular languages.